Customermates logoCustomermates logo Home

 Key Takeaways from the Comparison

 Customermates stands out for sales teams that want full functionality without per-feature pricing.
-At 10 euros per user per month with no feature tiers, every rep gets pipeline management, automation via n8n, AI agents, and reporting.
+At 7 euros per user per month with no feature tiers, every rep gets pipeline management, automation via n8n, native AI integration, and reporting.
 The open-source model and self-hosting option also appeal to teams with strict data sovereignty requirements.

 Salesforce remains the most feature-rich option but comes with significant complexity and cost.
 It is best suited for enterprises with dedicated administrators.